DevOps-Nirvana/aws-missing-tools/README.md

 *NOTE*: This repository is a work in progress as of June 2016, I am slowly migrating all my personal code into Python and open-sourcing it because of numerous requests/demands for this.
 I expect to finish by July 2016, workload notwitholding.
 Feel free to watch this repo for updates as all the tools come in.

 # aws-choose-profile
-A bash script that scans for profiles defined in ~/.aws/credentials and in ~/.aws/config and asks you to choose one of them, and then sets the AWS_PROFILE and AWS_DEFAULT_PROFILE environment variables for you from the chosen profile.
+A bash/fish script that scans for profiles defined in ~/.aws/credentials and in ~/.aws/config and asks you to choose one of them, and then sets the AWS_PROFILE and AWS_DEFAULT_PROFILE environment variables for you from the chosen profile.
 Great for sysadmins/devs that manage more than one AWS account via command-line based tools.

 # ec2-metadata
 A amazon-written helper that should really be automatically installed on every instance automatically IMHO to query the metadata.
 It is easy enough to do on your own via curl, but it comes in handy to have a helper as well.